 Before I was here, I only knew that Oslo is among the topmost costliest city of the world and it was not on my wish list.
 But now I say its not only about the NOKs (Norwegian Kronor) that you have to spend in here, there’s much more to it.
 No wonder it has taken my heart away, it is a beautiful and a charming city of Europe and I can say it after my visits to lovely places Sweden, Paris and Switzerland.
 They all are dreamers paradise and travelers destinations but this one is no less.
 It is gorgeous and beautiful!

-I am in Oslo, Norway and its been a week now.
-It feels like a dream till I pinch myself.
-I am enjoying my lovely days here and wish it would just go on forever.
+I am in Oslo, Norway and its been more than a week now.
+It feels like a dream until I pinch myself.
+Everything feels so dreamy and I am enjoying every bit of being with my husband.

 Life@Oslo has been different